inventree/inventree-docs/docs/start/docker_dev.md

 invoke superuser
 ```

+Once you have entered the credentials for the superuser account, type `exit` to exit the bash shell.

 ### Start Background Worker

 The InvenTree web server should now be running - but the background worker has not yet been started: